Growers of Mushroom: History

 Nearly a year later, in October 1971, Decca did release Growers of Mushroom, but with the group already disbanded and not able to promote it, there was little interest from record buyers.
 Decca themselves knew nothing of the band, even mistakenly thinking they were American.
 The album cover was created by an artist who, according to French, portrayed the band as "hippie druggies", having only the title of the album to work from.
 French said the band members were not drug users – "We were quite naive.
 The most we had was half a pint of lager!"

-The album was released on CD in Germany by Walhalla Records with one bonus track, "It's Gonna Get Better" (the B-side to the "Drowned My Life in Fear" single).
+The album was released on CD in Germany by Walhalla Records with "It's Gonna Get Better" as a bonus track.
 It was re-released by See For Miles Records in 1994 with two bonus tracks, "It's Gonna Get Better" and "Hipshaker".
-Akarma Records re-released the vinyl version in 2003 featuring one bonus track, "It's Gonna Get Better."
+Akarma Records re-released the vinyl version in 2003 with the one bonus track "It's Gonna Get Better."
 The band reformed in 2004 and the album was re-released on CD a third time in 2005 by Repertoire Records featuring the two bonus tracks on the See For Miles release as well as a third bonus track, "Too Many Rock 'n' Roll Times", a new recording that later also appeared on Unleashed (2007).

 The Decca release is very rare and much sought after by collectors.
 A copy sold for £11,000 in 2021.
 It was voted the number one most collectible rock album in Q magazine.